OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 *Here we should clarify wether redesigning closed design projects can make them open*

+Redesigning an existing proprietary design cannot make it Open Design.
+However, if we use an existing design as a component to include o modify in our project, and we release the instructions for using or modifying such design, these instructions are Open Design.

 ### The process of Open Design

 *Here we should discuss if there's anything more that we can add about the processes around the development of Open Design projects*